raganwald/raganwald.github.com/_posts/2016-09-25-vogeltronic-technology.md

 [^interview]: Yes, I have been to a lot of job interviews.
 That happens when you spend three decades working in a high-turnover, volatile industry.
 It happens even more to some people in this industry than others.
 As Mark Cuban boasts, "I have been fired more times than most people have had jobs."
 Mind you, he's a billionaire, and I often find myself gathering up all the change in my house to buy lunch.

-"I see you worked at LeMondCo?"[^pseudonyms] Of course I had, my referral to these interviews was from a colleague there.
+"I see you worked at LeMond?"[^pseudonyms] Of course I had, my referral to these interviews was from a colleague there.

 [^pseudonyms]: All names are pseudonyms, of course, and some other details have been fictionalized.